Commonjava/charon/README.md

   versions, and re-generate the maven-metadata.xml based on the scan result
 * For type npm, it will scan the NpmPkg path(Question: what's structure?) and re-generate the versions in existed package.json based on the scan result.
-* For type index, it scan the specified path and re-gnerate the index files ( recursively?) in that path to refresh index file in CDN.
+* For type index, it scans the specified path and regenerate the index files ( recursively?) in that path to refresh index file in CDN.

 ### (Optional?)mrrc-ls: List files of repo in S3